 Alex Wright adopts a contrarian approach to investing.
 He looks for unloved and undervalued companies where other investors have overlooked the potential for growth or positive change.

 The manager specialises in investing in higher-risk small and medium-sized companies and, according to our analysis, this is where he has added the most value throughout his career.
-The fund’s bias towards financials paid off over the past year and helped the fund outperform the FTSE All-Share.
-The fund has little exposure to the consumer goods sector.
-This sector has remained popular with investors in recent years and means it is not a natural hunting ground for a contrarian investor such as Alex Wright.
-He also has the ability to short companies (using derivatives) to make money when the share price falls, which adds risk.
+The fund’s bias towards smaller companies also helped it outperform the broader stock market over the past year, according to our analysis.
+One of the most recent success stories was bookmakers Ladbrokes Coral, which features amongst the fund’s 10 largest investments.
+The company’s share price rallied after it was subject to a takeover offer from competitor GVC Holdings.
+Alex Wright also has the ability to short companies (using derivatives) to make money when share prices fall, which adds risk.

 The fund aims to track the performance of the FTSE All-Share; a broad index of UK companies.